Personal Injury Law

 Pregnancy Disability Leave

 Pregnancy Disability Leave , or PDL, is a set of job protections for California employees who are disabled due to pregnancy, childbirth, or related medical conditions.
 It is part of California’s Fair Employment and Housing Act, or FEHA.
-If you have questions about your pregnancy disability leave and think your rights have been violated, consult the Oakland pregnancy disability leave lawyers at Spencer Young Law for a free consultation.Who is Protected by the PDL Laws?
+If you have questions about your pregnancy disability leave and think your rights have been violated, consult a pregnancy disability leave lawyer at Oakland's Spencer Young Law for a free consultation.Who is Protected by the PDL Laws?

 You are protected if your employer is subject to FEHA.
 It does not matter how long you have worked there or how many hours you have worked in that time.Which Employers are Subject to FEHA?